-Two years of appropriate level experience is required to assure IETO that the applicant has a facility with the working language and can apply the principles of engineering/applied science technology to those practical applications and procedures required in the discipline in a manner consistent with the codes, standards and practices prevalent in Ontario.
-The experience will be evaluated against the Profiles of a Technician or d) Describe how your organization ensures that information used in the assessment about educational systems and credentials of applicants from outside Canada is current and accurate.

-Technologist that are available on our website.
+Two years of appropriate level experience is required to assure IETO that the applicant has a facility with the working language of the discipline and can apply the principles of engineering/applied science technology to those practical applications and procedures required in the discipline in a manner consistent with the codes, standards and practices prevalent in Ontario.
+The experience will be evaluated against the Profiles of a Technician or Technologist that are available on our website.
 Activities during this experience should involve the application of engineering principles to solve equipment, process or system problems, and should foster the development of technical competence, business judgement, communication ability, responsibility and self-confidence.